SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 ### Testing and documentation

 Documentation and writing tests will be done simultaneously along with each function proposed above.
-So, completion of each functionality will involve **writing code for implementation, writing tests for that feature, and documenting that feature**.
+So, completion of each function will involve **writing code for implementation, writing tests for that feature, and documenting that feature**.